carneiroDotDev/carneiro.dev/README.md

 # Carneiro.dev - Personal Blog

-Welcome to **Carneiro.dev**, my personal blog where I share insights, tutorials, and thoughts on software development, technology, and beyond.
+my main sandbox where I share thoughts on software development.
+I also use it to test new things in web development.

 ## 🚀 Features

-- Built with [Next.js](https://nextjs.org) for a fast and modern web experience.
+- Built with [Next.js](https://nextjs.org) for rendering of static pages and cache management (SEO optimized).
-- Fully responsive design for seamless browsing on any device.
+- Fully responsive design, and of course, Dark Mode because it is 2025.
 - Optimized for SEO with custom `robots.txt` and sitemap generation.
-- Dynamic routing and static site generation for blazing-fast performance.
+- Dynamic routing with static site generation for blazing-fast performance.
-- Styled with modern CSS for a clean and professional look.
+- Styled with TailwindCSS because I need to get better at it.

 ## 🛠️ Tech Stack

 - **Framework**: [Next.js](https://nextjs.org)
 - **Styling**: Tailwind CSS
 - **Hosting**: [Vercel](https://vercel.com)
-- **Content**: Markdown-based blog posts
+- **Content**: Markdown-based blog posts - No CDN and not planning to implement one.
-- **Database**: Postgres + Prisma ORM (hosted on Neon)
+- **Database**: Postgres + Prisma ORM (hosted on Neon - serverless)

 ## 📂 Project Structure